ROCm/rocm-install-on-windows/docs/install/install.rst

    Download the installer from the
    `HIP SDK download page <https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html>`_.

-   The download page lists supported OSes for different available ROCm versions, with a link to download the related installer.
+   The download page lists supported OSes for each available ROCm version, and a link to download the corresponding installer.
 Select the download file matching the ROCm version you want to install.

    Clicking the HIP SDK download link takes you to a license page that you must accept before the download will begin.
-Specify the location to save the download file to.
+Specify the location to save the downloaded file.

 2. Launch the installer.